 - Bali Niki Natural Art Market Canggu (Daily 10-5) – buy all your souvenirs here – choose the best local handicrafts like wooden bowls, rattan bags, and other handmade items at this large market near Echo Beach

 10. Get inked at a tattoo parlour

-When I was researching tattoo places in Bali, I found many tattoo parlours in Seminyak and Canggu.
-And that was a few years ago and many more shops have popped up all over Canggu.
+When researching tattoo places in Bali, I found many tattoo parlours in Seminyak and Canggu.
+And that was a few years ago, and many more shops have popped up all over Canggu.

-Even though I don’t have the urge to get a tattoo (yet), and when I do, I will go to either Babayga or Koloni.
+Even though I don’t have the urge to get a tattoo (yet), I will go to either Babayga or Koloni when I do.
 They have been in Canggu for several years and have excellent tattoo artists, and the prices are quite reasonable.